Overall Score 6.5 Represents average audio ecosystem compatibility score.

 and that of liquids is that,

-The JLab Go Air have a weight of 10g .
+JLab Go Air have a weight of 10g .
 We consider a lower weight best because lighter devices are more comfortable to carry.

-For a device to be true wireless it must have no cables connecting any part of the device together, JLab Go Air are true wireless for this case since they have no cables.
-This is a key difference as some wireless earbuds have cables linking the 2 earbuds together.
+JBL Live Free 2, at 9.8g are lighter than the JLab Go Air by -0.2g For a device to be true wireless it should have no wires connecting any part of the device together, JLab Go Air are true wireless for this matter since they have no wires.
+This is a major distinction as some wireless earbuds have cables linking the 2 earbuds together.
+JBL Live Free 2 also is true wireless since it doesn't have wires connecting the two earbuds together.

-A driver unit is the component that produces sound in the earbuds, its size dictates the loudness of the device.
+A driver unit is basically a mini speaker that produces sound in the earbuds, its size determines the sound made by the device.
+JBL Live Free 2 driver unit is 11mm in diameter,

 making them have a larger driver unit than that of JLab Go Air by 3mm